HEXACO Personality Test explained

 In their book ‘The H Factor of Personality’, Canadian (organisational) psychologist Kibeom Lee and Michael C. Ashton describe why, for example, some people are manipulative and others materialistic.

 They do this based on the so-called HEXACO Personality Test.
 This evidence based model can map a human personality profile.
-The letters are an acronym for honesty, humility, emotionality, extraversion, agreeableness, conscientiousness and openness to experience.
+The meaning of the letters are an acronym for honesty, humility, emotionality, extraversion, agreeableness, conscientiousness and openness to experience.

 Free Toolshero ebook